-Maple Balsamic Roasted Brussels Sprouts
+Balsamic Brussels Sprouts

 Stop what you’re doing right now, and go make these Brussels sprouts.
 Seriously.
 This is the recipe that made me love Brussels sprouts.
 I wanted to eat the whole pan full of these tender, caramelized beauties!

-If you’ve tried Brussels sprouts before and didn’t enjoy them, I encourage you to make this roasted Brussels sprouts recipe.
+If you’ve tried Brussels sprouts before and didn’t enjoy them, I encourage you to make this balsamic Brussels sprouts recipe.
 Roasting vegetables in the oven is my very favorite way to cook veggies.
 The dry heat of the oven develops the rich, deep flavors of most any vegetable, including Brussels sprouts.

-I often make oven roasted Brussels sprouts as a side dish for weeknight meals for my family.
+I often make roasted Brussels sprouts as a side dish for weeknight meals for my family.
 Try them with my favorite chicken breast recipe.
 My usual way of preparing Brussels sprouts is to drizzle them with olive oil and sprinkle them with salt and pepper.
 Prepared in that simple way, they are delicious!

 The Best Brussels Sprouts